 Unless your old snowboard is completely trashed, it still holds value!
 In fact, there are some great ways to sell your board rather than simply getting rid of it.

-We will go over such options in this guide so you can find the best way to make some extra money, or save some money if you’re looking to buy a used snowboard.
+My name is Lorraine, and I’m a certified snowboard instructor.
+I will help you to go over such options in this guide so you can find the best way to make some extra money, or save some money if you’re looking to buy a used snowboard.

 Note: I’m writing this article from a seller’s perspective (as I had experience selling a used snowboard).
 If you are a buyer, you can often get a good deal from these places as well as long as the sellers are there.